 I’ve learned a tremendous amount from this research.
 I’ve learned valuable information and I’ve learned things that I didn’t particularly want to know.
 In both cases, this research has granted me more confidence in my conclusions.

-Conclusion #1: There are no animal predators in the area that have the ability to incapacitate two women.
+Conclusion #1: There are no animal predators in the area that have the ability to incapacitate two women simultaneously.
 While it’s possible that an animal attack could have created substantial problems for one woman, an animal certainly didn’t cause both of their deaths.
-It’s so incredibly unlikely that an animal could have been the cause of the deaths of both Kris and Lisanne, that it’s virtually impossible.
+It’s so incredibly unlikely that an animal, or herd of animals, could have been the cause of the deaths of both Kris and Lisanne, that it’s seemingly impossible.
+However, a very small possibility exists.

 Conclusion #2: Kris Kremers and Lisanne Froon’s remains decomposed at different times, likely at different intervals, with Kris Kremers remains having decomposed earlier and with the use of fertilizer chemicals.
 Both Kris Kremers and Lisanne Froon’s remains experienced different forms of decomposition in different surrounding environments.